Tribe of Mic-O-Say: History

 In late 1928, Bartle became the Scout executive of the Kansas City Area Council.
 Micosay had increased both Scouting and summer camp attendance, and he established another Micosay program at Camp Dan Sayre near Noel, Missouri, in 1929, the first summer there.
 Another honor program known as the 4Ms existed there at the time.
 In 1930 Camp Osceola opened near Osceola, Missouri, and was renamed the H. Roe Bartle Scout Reservation.

-The tribe flourished and expanded rapidly at both Camps.
-The mother tribe in St. Joseph remained and grew.
-In 2014 the 20,000th tribesman was inducted into the Camp Geiger tribe.

-The 75th anniversary celebration of the program at the H. Roe Bartle Scout Reservation included thousands of members of the Tribe, including previous Chief Scout Executives.